-Sony FS7 ND wheel problem and solution
+Sony FS7 ND wheel problem and solution [FIXED]

-Sony FS7 ND wheel problem and solution
+The Sony FS7 ND filter wheel problem and fix

 How to fix the insane Sony FS7 ND wheel problem and our solution to avoid being caught with such trouble?
 There are plenty of great feature packed in the Sony FS7 camera.
 One of them are the internal ND wheel allowing you to shoot under very sunny condition with a large aperture and slow shutter speed.
 There is no way to go out under such sun without ND filters.
 Here I’m using the 10-18 mm F4 Sony lens which can’t hold external neutral density filters, so the use of internal is the only way.